Why is postmarketOS based on Alpine Linux?

-Google proposed Treble to improve the update situation for Android by having a "vendor implementation" with a stable API, that Android builds upon.
-The idea is, that you can swap out the Android version easily, because of that API.
-As postmarketOS developers see it, that is a step in the right direction, but it does not resolve the updates problem completely.
+Google introduced Treble as a means of improving the update situation for Android devices by having a "vendor implementation" with a stable API that Android builds upon.
+The idea is that you more easily can switch the Android version because of that API.

 You will still have the "vendor implementation", which is different for every device.
-It will contain at least the kernel and drivers (kernel/userspace), for which you, as a user, depend on the manufacturer to keep it updated, and which will probably not be mainlined.
-This means, that after two years or so, when the support runs out, you will still have a device, that does not get updates anymore.
-Only for a smaller component of the operating system.
+It contains proprietary userspace drivers for which you as a user depend on the manufacturer to keep updated.
+This means that after two years or so when the support runs out, you will still have a device that does not get updates any more.

-Also keep in mind, that this will work for newer Android O phones only.
-We already have an alarmingly high number of phones, which will never get that improvement.
+Also keep in mind that this will work for newer Android 8.0 Oreo phones only.
+We already have an alarmingly high number of phones which will never get that improvement.
 They can be saved from being electronic waste with projects like postmarketOS.